hit-me-201n12/blackjack/documentation.md

 <a id="objects"></a>
 ## Objects

+**Audio** The game contains 6 sounds, which are each instantiated on their own line. variables are declared for each sound object, and then a src property is assigned. the oncanplaythrough event is a simple check for an audio file's ability to render.
+If oncanplaythrough resolves to true, the audio file can be played without load errors.

+**playHitSound()** this function calls the play() method on the audio object[i]stored in the hitSounds array. var sounds holds reference to the object in the array, with a conditional expression that limits soundToPlay from incrementing larger than the number of objects held in the array. this function is called in the eventhandler.

+**playIntroSound()** plays intro hook upon re-starting the game

+**playStandSound()** plays stand sound, called in eventhandler.

 <a id="card"></a>
 ### **Card**
 The Card constructor creates a single Card object.
 The Card constructor is called multiple times by a Deck which immediately stores the Card in that Deck.